alexander-kastil/az-204/demos/12-caching-content/01-redis/readme.md

 ## Demos

-- Using Redis as a cache for an application
+- Using Redis for data caching
-- Redis Pub / Sub
+- Redis Pub / Sub (optional)